mbcarbonetto/qiime2-session/Handson-on-V3.md

 1- "Import" data into QIIME2

-2- Do quality filtering, denoising and picking of features and representative sequences using DADA2
+2- Do quality filtering, denoising and picking of features and representative sequences (ASV) using DADA2

 3- Align sequences and build a phylogenetic tree.